North Koreans in South Korea: Economics

 At the beginning of North Korean migration to South Korea, the population was mostly considered privileged and upper class.
 More recently, the population has become more heterogeneous and includes people of all education, age, and employment backgrounds.
 It has been found that there is a correlation between high levels of education and employment as compared to low levels of education and unemployment.
 Depression, PTSD, and chronic illness are also large factors in the ability to find a job after defecting.
-Those more likely to find jobs are males who either had an educational background or a technical license.
+Those more likely to find jobs are men who either had an educational background or a technical license.
 Refugees who experience chronic illnesses make 89.5 percent less than those who do not.
 Similarly, those who report cases of PTSD make 184.6 percent less than those who do not experience trauma related events.
 In the year 2001, the average income of a North Korean migrant was 59.98 won.
-The average in come of South Korean citizens in 2005 was 1,390,000 won compared to the less than 1,000,000 won of North Korean migrants.
+The average income of non-migrant South Korean citizens in 2005 was 1,390,000 won compared to the less than 1,000,000 won of North Korean migrants.

 These new settlers come from many different paths on their way to South Korea, including going through China, Mongolia, and Southeast Asia.
 In 2003, a survey done by the Korea Institute for National Unification, showed that 24.6 percent of respondents were very satisfied with their overall life in South Korea as compared to the 1 percent of those who are very unsatisfied.
 In 2005, the Database Center for North Korean Human Rights, reported that 22.7 percent of respondents claimed that the biggest obstacle in their new life were "economic difficulties".
 Income inequality between South Korean citizens and the saeteomin was a large issue.
 Many reported lower incomes due to unemployment or not being able to keep the same job.

 Some North Korean migrants even report problems of prejudice and discrimination.
 56.5 percent of respondents from a study done by the Korea Institute for National Unification in 2005, responded yes to having faced difficulty in the workplace for being from North Korea.
 A large number of North Koreans in South Korea report issues with promotions and salaries compared to their South Korean colleagues.